Skip to main content

 Meta

-• Designed for metaverse compute, recommendation systems, and open-source AI models
+• Designed for recommendation systems and generative AI

 Microsoft

-• Maia — a custom accelerator for Azure AI
+• Maia — custom accelerator for Azure AI workloads

-• Cobalt CPUs — optimized for AI services
+• Cobalt CPUs — optimized for cloud AI services

 The Strategic Power of Custom Silicon

-The shift to in-house AI chips isn’t just about speed—it’s about long-term competitive advantage.
+The move toward in-house AI chips isn’t just about speed—it’s about long-term strategic advantage.
+By controlling hardware design, companies gain deeper integration between software, infrastructure, and AI models.

-• Ability to build massive, AI-optimized data centers
+• Ability to scale AI data centers rapidly

 How Custom AI Chips Are Changing Data Center Design

-• Power usage rising from 17kW to over 80kW per rack
+• Power usage increasing from 17kW to more than 80kW per rack

 Why NVIDIA Still Dominates (For Now)

-Even with massive investment in custom silicon, NVIDIA remains the most important player in the AI ecosystem.
+Despite the surge in custom silicon development, NVIDIA remains the most influential company in the AI hardware ecosystem.

 The Future of the AI Chip Wars